 #2 Give Plenty of Opportunities to Practice Cutting

 Cutting practice doesn’t have to feel like a drill for students.
 In fact, it would be more helpful for students who are struggling with their cutting skills if it did not.
-Try to keep scissor practice fun and lighthearted through crafts and projects that don’t require as much precision, especially in the beginning of the year.
-If students are having fun, they are less likely to feel frustrated and more likely to keep working through the task.
+Try to keep scissor practice fun and lighthearted through crafts and projects that don’t require as much precision.
+Especially try this in the beginning of the year.
+If younger children are having fun, they are less likely to feel frustrated and more likely to keep working through the task.
+They'll be making those hand muscles stronger in no time and not even realize it.

 #4 Include Other Fine Motor Activities

 When students don’t come to our classroom with proficient cutting skills, it becomes our job to help develop them.
 This can be done through explicit lessons, plenty of practice, and other fine motor activities.
-By improving our kindergarten students’ cutting skills, we can take a lot of stress out of our students’ day and possibly out of our own day, as well!
+By improving our kindergarten students’ cutting skills, we are helping them develop basic skills they will continue to use for the rest of their life.
+And in the short term, helping with these basic, specific skills can take a lot of stress out of our students’ day.
+And possibly our own as well!